stanford-futuredata/POP/EXPERIMENTS-Ubuntu-18.04.md

 ```

 ## Figure 10: Max-Flow Traffic Engineering, Single Network

+(Note: For this experiment -- and all traffic engineering experiments -- make
+sure you first activate the `traffic_engineering` Conda environment; run `conda
+activate traffic_engineering`.)

 To reproduce Figure 10, run the following command from `traffic_engineering/benchmarks`:
 ```bash